 Contact Our Drug Crimes Lawyers Today

 If you’re facing a drug charge, we can help.
-Contact Carter/Pilgrim today to schedule your initial consultation.
+Contact the law firm of Carter Pilgrim to schedule your initial consultation.
 Depending on your goals, we can advise you as to whether a plea bargain might be your best option.
 When possible, we fight to ask the court to dismiss your charges altogether.
 Should your case proceed to trial, our trial-ready lawyers are prepared to fight for you throughout the litigation process.